luukfroling/BEP/parts/03-theory.md

 The two-step, image based method has several drawbacks.
 First, beam hardening artifacts often occur as the attenuation coefficient is still averaged over a line.
 Secondly, the first step leads to a loss of information as there is no one-to-one mapping between the projections and the images.
 The second step is unable to compensate for this loss as it has no access to the photon counts.
 Recently one-step methods have been proposed which reconstruct material-specific images directly from photon counts [@mechlem2018joint].
 These are all iterative methods as no analytical inversion formula exists.

 Import parameters of the interative algorithm introduced are the data attachment term and the cost regularisation.
 The data attachment term ensures the reconstructed material images explain the measured photon counts and the regularisation term enforces smoothness or prior knowledge on the material images [@Zhang2018Regularization], a cost function can be defined which includes both terms.
 The iterative algorithm reconstructs an image for each material and compares the image to the measurements using the cost function and updates the images accordingly.

-This is computationally heavy and
+A downside to the iterative algorithm is the computational time.
+For each iteration there is a forward projection and a backprojection, as well as an error calculation.
+There is also a large amount of iterations needed to get to an accurate solution.
+This work will look at including machine learning to replace the iterative steps.

 ## Machine learning - Neural networks